leafedbug-cmd/dwai-assistant/docs/OPERATIONS.md

 This document provides operational procedures, API usage examples, and troubleshooting for the DWAI Assistant system.

+> Note (local-only branch): This branch is designed for strictly local use without Docker or Tailscale.
+Container sections remain for reference but are optional.
+For local operation, prefer running Ollama and the included Streamlit UI (`scripts/start_dwfixit_webui.ps1`).

 ## Table of Contents

 1. [Overview](#overview)